Anchoring our Attention in the Present Moment

 Body,

-And senses to anchor your attention in the present moment.
+To anchor your attention in the present moment.

-Our mind can be in all sorts of places,
+Our mind can be in all sorts of places.

 And we spend a lot of the day,

-A lot of our time,
+A lot of our time in this thinking space.

-Filled with symbols and language and stories place.
+In this conceptual imaginary visual filled with symbols and language and stories place.

 And when we do so,